 One of the key issues raised in the previous 2012 UK NSC review concerned the lack of an accurate predictor of severe FMAIT and as such there is substantial potential for over-diagnosis and unnecessary intervention.
-The 2012 review concluded that if the estimates derived from screening studies are applied to a UK birth cohort of 700,000 births one would expect to find approximately 1400 cases of FMAIT each year, of which 420 would have severe thrombocytopenia5.
+The 2012 review concluded that if the estimates derived from screening studies are applied to a UK birth cohort of 700,000 births one would expect to find approximately 1400 women with maternal anti-platelet antibodies each year, in 420 (30%) of which the fetus would have severe thrombocytopenia5.
 However, the number of babies with clinically-detected FMAIT appears to be lower, at about 85 per year4.
 These figures indicated that the babies of most women who would be identified as screen-positive, if a programme were started, are born healthy without receiving any medical intervention5.